umbraco/UmbracoDocs/Extending/Packages/Creating-a-nuget-package/index.md

 You don't need to know the internal structure of a NuGet package to create one.
 You can use the NuGet Command Line Interface (CLI): [nuget.exe](https://www.nuget.org/downloads) to create your package.

-You can also create NuGet packages manually using the [NuGet Package Explorer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer), although this method is harder to automate then using the command line tools.
+You can also create NuGet packages manually using the [NuGet Package Explorer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer), although this method is harder to automate than using the command line tools.

 ## Create a `.nuspec` file